UgayNobu/SDA101_02240369/Practical_Assignment_3/Reflection.md

 Here's a screenshot of the error I encountered during the process:
 Making the layout fully responsive was also a bit tricky.
 I had to tweak the grid and flex settings to make sure the design looked good on different screen sizes, but Tailwind made it easier to adjust things quickly.

-(c) Clarity & Coherence

-I’ve tried to keep this reflection clear and straightforward, summarizing the key things I worked on, what I learned, and the challenges I faced.
-Hopefully, it provides a good overview of my thought process and approach to the assignment.